A Practical Georgia Itinerary for 7–10 Days (the country!)

 The final stretch to the nice town of Stepantsminda (formerly Kazbegi) is only about 30 minutes away from the Russia-Georgia Friendship Monument, and it’s about to get epic to another level.

 And finally, Stepantsminda, the gateway to Kazbeg Mountain (you’ll see it up close tomorrow!).
-You’ll want to book yourself into either Hotel Memoir or Rooms Hotel Kazbegi for 3 nights.
+You’ll want to book yourself into Rooms Hotel Kazbegi for 3 nights.
 No matter where you stay, you’ll be standing open-mouthed at the window (or on the terrace), staring at the incredible mountains towering above you.
 For real, I’m not one to exaggerate.

 Side note: If you’re not aware, the service and often even the food in restaurants in Georgia are, you guessed it, mediocre at best.
 Stepantsminda and Tbilisi are the only two exceptions that have great restaurants.